 In a short time, Internet users learned how to speak the language of search terms - learning and testing what words, and word combinations, helped them find the information for which they were looking.
 Over time, we started expecting when we typed in “land down under lyrics” or “he just smiled and gave me a Vegemite sandwich” we would get to the Men at Work song “Down Under.”

-For B2B and B2C eCommerce sites, developing an optimized search bar is crucial to your conversion.
+For B2B and B2C eCommerce sites, utilizing onsite search best practices when developing an optimized search bar is crucial to your conversion.
 Optimizing onsite search experiences involves crafting the right product data, developing a healthy taxonomy, and working with UX, design, and technology to deliver an exceptional search experience.

 Competitive Edge for Onsite Optimized Search